jason5122/switcher/README.md

 https://github.com/jasonhan-vassar/switcher/assets/34594853/218a5335-62c4-4331-ab30-c822114a16cd

+## Requirements

+macOS 13.0+

 ## Building

 This project uses the GN meta-build system.
 Binaries are available [here](https://gn.googlesource.com/gn#getting-a-binary).
 This was done to avoid relying on Xcode!
 GN is also just fast and very nice to work with.

 The build system, Ninja, can be installed with `brew install ninja`.

+The archiver `llvm-ar` is used for linking static libraries and is part of `brew install llvm`.

 ### Setting up the build